KostasEreksonas/Dart_scoreboard/README.md

 # What to fix

 1. Add functions for score and game statistics counting
-2. Redraw the main window after entering user data in a Dialog window.
+2. Include the data an user inputted in a Dialog window to Main Window (redraw Main Window).

 # Further work
 Later I plan to update a GUI version of this dart score calculator and maybe implement some additional functionality.